Skip to content

 5

-// this directory exists, return true
+// if this absolute directory exists, returns true

 Note